civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 ### Who can be a mentor

-Anyone can be a mentor, so long as they identify as LGBT+.
+Anyone can be a mentor.
+We ask that mentors identify as LGBT+.

 It doesn't matter what grade you are, what profession you work in, or where you are based.
 We will generally try to match mentors to mentees who are one or two grades more junior than they are.

-We will give all mentors training and guidance on how to be an effective in their role as a mentor.
+We will give all mentors access to induction and guidance on how to be effective in their role as a mentor.

 We strongly encourage people at all grades to sign up as mentors – whether you're an SCS or an AO.
 Everyone can help someone!
 The more mentors we have, the more mentees we can support through the programme.